 - Customer Services, Digitally Enabled.
 We apply proven technologies, data, and best practices to make government programs more customer-focused, effective, and deserving of the public's trust.
 We make it easier for people to connect to government services based on their individual preferences and abilities.
 We are elevating the customer experience to achieve higher levels of satisfaction, performance, and outcomes through intelligent automation and cognitive computing. - Future of Health.
 We are expanding our clinical-related services and are experienced in delivering clinical BPS services at scale.
-We have established an extensive set of services that frequently requires a network of healthcare professionals who can complete clinical assessments, provide occupational health and independent medical review services, and adjudicate complicated benefits appeals.
-With the formation of Maximus Public Health ("MPH"), we are able to serve as a resource to governments as they respond to public health threats and address lessons learned from the global pandemic. - Advanced Technologies for Modernization.
+We have established an extensive set of services that frequently requires a network of healthcare professionals who can complete clinical assessments, provide occupational health and independent medical review services, and adjudicate complicated benefits appeals. - Advanced Technologies for Modernization.
 We are furthering our credibility as a technology leader, enabling the transformation of government programs to be resilient, dynamic, integrated, and equitable.
 Leveraging our deep relationships and program knowledge, we are delivering technology-driven business transformation of government missions with a strategic near-term focus on hybrid cloud solutions, information intelligence, and hyper-automation.